 Passed up.
 Passed off.

 And that’s what’s happening every time a minority “passes” as a majority.
 We are giving up the opportunity to be recognized for who we really are, to be seen as multi-dimensional human beings who defy easy categorization.
-We are not the ins or outs, the ups or downs; we are the in-betweens.

 I’m not going to lie: I’ve often been grateful for the low profile of my health issues because it means I avoid pity, I don’t get called “inspirational” (a loaded term usually implying a disabled person hasn’t “let” their disability “limit” them), and nobody leaves me out of stuff because they think I won’t be capable.
 In each instance, passing feels like a win because I get to decide whether or not I’m capable.
 When your disability is visible, others make those decisions for you.